dinhhuy258/sfm.nvim/README.md

 ## Extensions

-The sfm plugin allows users to extend its functionality by installing extensions.
-Extensions are independent plugins that can add new features or customize the behavior of the sfm plugin.
+The `sfm` plugin allows users to extend its functionality by installing extensions.
+Extensions are independent plugins that can add new features or customize the behavior of the `sfm` plugin.

 The extensions must be written under `lua/sfm/extensions/` folder.

-You can find examples of sfm extensions in the [sfm-bookmark](https://github.com/dinhhuy258/sfm-bookmark.nvim) repository.
+### Available Extensions

+Here is a list of available extensions for the `sfm` plugin:

+- [sfm-bookmark](https://github.com/dinhhuy258/sfm-bookmark.nvim): Adds bookmarking functionality to the `sfm` plugin
+- [sfm-filter](https://github.com/dinhhuy258/sfm-filter.nvim): Allows users to filter entries in the `sfm` explorer tree

 ## Credits